 Sesame Seeds Nutrition

 Sesame is rich in quality vitamins and minerals.
 They are very good sources of B-complex vitamins such as niacin, folic acid, thiamin (vitamin B1), pyridoxine (vitamin B6), and riboflavin.
 The seeds are incredibly rich sources of many essential minerals.
 Calcium, iron, manganese, zinc, magnesium, selenium, and copper are especially concentrated in sesame seeds.
 The seeds and fresh leaves may be used as a poultice.
-The oil has wide medical and pharmaceutical application.
+The oil has wide medical and pharmaceutical applications.

 Sesame Seed Allergy